South Korea National Football Team at World Cup 2026

 Frequently Asked Questions

-Who is South Korea's head coach and what tactics does he use?
+Who is South Korea's head coach for World Cup 2026?

 What is South Korea's current FIFA ranking?